Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 ***Gorg Odvrak-Bull***

 It had been a tough decision to stay close.
-Most of the Herd had overheard the Humans’ stern warnings and imprecations and the prevailing feeling---which Gorg had sympathized with---was that the deathworlders probably knew what they were talking about and that the best place for all of them was as far from the canyons as possible.
+Most of the Herd had overheard the Humans’ stern warnings and imprecations and the prevailing feeling - which Gorg had sympathized with - was that the deathworlders probably knew what they were talking about and that the best place for all of them was as far from the canyons as possible.

 Then there had been discussion, and other ideas had filtered in.
 Ideas like: